New York's 22nd congressional district

-New York’s 22nd congressional district is a congressional district for the United States House of Representatives currently represented by Republican Brandon Williams.
-Significant cities in the district include Syracuse, Utica, and Rome.
-It is home to several colleges and universities, including Syracuse University, Hamilton College, Colgate University, SUNY Polytechnic Institute, and Utica College.
-It was one of 18 districts that voted for Joe Biden in the 2020 presidential election while being won or held by a Republican in 2022.
+New York's 22nd congressional district is a congressional district for the United States House of Representatives currently represented by Democratic John Mannion.
+Significant cities in the district include Syracuse and Utica; with the newest district boundaries approved by the New York State Legislature, the district also includes Auburn.
+The district is home to several colleges and universities, including Syracuse University, SUNY Environmental Science and Forestry, SUNY Upstate Medical University, Le Moyne College, Hamilton College, Colgate University, and Utica University.